elixir-lang/elixir/CODE_OF_CONDUCT.md

     * Remember that sometimes it is best to refrain entirely from commenting.
   * Be respectful
     * In particular, respect differences of opinion.
 It is important that we resolve disagreements and differing views constructively.
-  * Avoid destructive behavior
+  * Be charitable
+    * Interpret the arguments of others in good faith, do not seek to disagree.
+    * When we do disagree, try to understand why.
+    * Be receptive to feedback, especially those regarding your conduct.
+  * Be constructive
-    * Derailing: stay on topic; if you want to talk about something else, start a new conversation.
+    * Avoid derailing: stay on topic; if you want to talk about something else, start a new conversation.
-    * Unconstructive criticism: don't merely decry the current state of affairs; offer (or at least solicit) suggestions as to how things may be improved.
+    * Avoid unconstructive criticism: don't merely decry the current state of affairs; offer — or at least solicit — suggestions as to how things may be improved.
+    * Avoid harsh words and stern tone: we are all aligned towards the well-being of the community and the progress of the project.
+Harsh words exclude, demotivate, and lead to unnecessary conflict, rather than inspire.
-    * Snarking (pithy, unproductive, sniping comments).
+    * Avoid snarking (pithy, unproductive, sniping comments).
+    * Avoid microaggressions (brief and commonplace verbal, behavioral and environmental indignities that communicate hostile, derogatory or negative slights and insults to a person or group).
+  * Be responsible
+    * What you say and do matters.
+Take responsibility for your words and actions, including their consequences, whether intended or otherwise.

 The following actions are explicitly forbidden: